Data-Mechanics/course-2019-spr-proj/henryhcy_jshen97_leochans_wangyp/README.md

   * **The web application will run in backend.**
   * **Click on the link generated, or open a browser and go to http://127.0.0.1:5000/ or http://localhost:5000/ to see the web pages.**
+* **You can see all the comments and ratings in our web app.
-* **We made a flask shell for you to easily access the embedded SQL database to see ratings and comments of our project.** Simply cd to the folder where "_DataApp.py" resides , ```set/export FLASK_APP=_DataApp.py``` if you are on a new terminal, then enter ```flask shell``` you can interact with the database "db" and table "User" using standard sql commands (i.e.
+We also made a flask shell for you to easily access the embedded SQL database to see ratings and comments of our project.** Simply cd to the folder where "_DataApp.py" resides , ```set/export FLASK_APP=_DataApp.py``` if you are on a new terminal, then enter ```flask shell``` you can interact with the database "db" and table "User" using standard sql commands (i.e.